Carlos Manrique

 Carlos Andres Manrique (born November 10, 1959, in Havana, Cuba) was a member of the Florida House of Representatives as a Republican from 1992 to 1994 for District 115.

 He graduated from Belen Jesuit Preparatory School in Miami in June 1978.
-He was the legislative aide to Representative Javier D. Souto for four years when he ran for State Representative the first time in 1988 against Mario Díaz-Balart.
+He was the legislative aide to Representative Javier Souto for four years when he ran for State Representative the first time in 1988 against Mario Díaz-Balart.
 In 1994, he lost his re-election bid to Alex Diaz de la Portilla.
 In 2004, Manrique ran for State House seat 114 but lost that election in the Republican primary.